p2pcommons/specs/module.md

 `p2pcommons.parents` (specific to `p2pcommons.type: content`) MUST be an array of unique strings containing versioned Dat archive keys.
-These versioned Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content` and MUST NOT contain this module's own Dat archive key at its own version.
+These versioned Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content`.
+If it contains this module's own Dat archive key, it MUST refer to a preceding version.
 <!-- it is RECOMMENDED to only allow verified parents? -->

 `p2pcommons.follows` (specific to `p2pcommons.type: profile`) MUST be